Planning your stay

 Take part in one of our weekly assemblies

-Our school assembly at the end of each school week is spectacular, and visitors are always welcome.
-Held at the Smith or Sisia Campus, students dance and perform musical acts, offering a unique presentation of Tanzania’s rich culture
+Our school assembly at the end of each school week is a spectacular celebration, and visitors are always welcome to join.
+Held at the Smith or Sisia Campus, students dance and perform musical acts, offering a unique presentation of Tanzania’s vibrant spirit and rich culture.

 Observe how our graduates pay it forward in a visit to a government school